willburden/credential_truth/README.md

 > Note: most of the functionality outlined below is not-yet-implemented.

-This program is intended as a replacement for the somewhat broken [docker-credential-pass] credential helper provided by Docker;
+This program is intended as a replacement for the somewhat broken [docker-credential-pass] credential helper provided by Docker, which just doesn't seem to work.

-their program fails to access the right directories when run with `sudo`, which is often required when working with Docker.
-(It also *still* doesn't work even after you fix that...)
+credential_truth aims to be very unambiguous about where your secrets will be

-credential_truth aims to fix this by establishing an unambiguous source of truth: secrets for each user are stored at `$CREDENTIAL_TRUTH/$USER/`, or `/var/docker-credential-truth/$USER/` if that variable isn't set.
+stored: at `$CREDENTIAL_TRUTH`, or `~/.docker-credential-truth/` if that variable isn't set.

 This is a separate store to your normal `pass` store, and in fact you can perfectly viably use pass in the normal way outside of your docker authentication needs